 Incoming doctoral students should discuss these competencies with their advisors when they first enter the program (at baseline).
+Students are also encouraged to formulate an Individual Development Plan (IDP) utilizing the American Association for the Advancement of Science's (AAAS) website (http://myidp.sciencecareers.org/).
 After baseline, the competency assessment is completed two more times.
 The second time is just before the second meeting of the Curriculum Committee meeting that precedes taking written comprehensive exams.
 This allows the committee to review any areas in which students feel they have weaknesses, and to discuss ways to strengthen those skills.
 The third completion is at graduation.